 If you have type 1 or 2 diabetes, managing your blood glucose levels can now be much harder in pregnancy.
 Testing is an important part of self-care.

 If you are treated with insulin in pregnancy, by the third trimester your insulin requirements are likely to be much higher than they were before.

 You may be able to use diet and exercise alone to keep your blood glucose levels within safe limits during pregnancy.

-Whatever treatment you were using to control your diabetes before you became pregnant may change.
+The treatment you were using to manage your diabetes before you became pregnant may change during pregnancy.
 If you were using tablets, you may have to start using insulin.

 Different local areas have different arrangements for type 1 and 2 diabetes care in pregnancy, but your team will include specialists in a number of different areas.

 You may need support with your emotional wellbeing as you go through a pregnancy with type 1 or 2 diabetes.

 An interactive diabetes website from NHS Scotland